spygi/personalblog/_posts/2018-04-19-Github-API.markdown

 1. Create a Github app and install it on my user.
 I provided a dummy webhook URL.
 2. Generate private key and store it locally.
 3. Generate JWT using the ruby script.
 The ISS is the ID of the app.
-4. Put that JWT in the Authorization header and Accept to find the access_token URL
+4. Put that JWT in the Authorization ("Bearer" with capital B) header and Accept to find the access_token URL
 5. POST to create a new access token.
 6. Now use this for authenticated calls.

-The access token has a lifetime of an hour (?) after which I am not sure you can use the JWT again because it has a lifetime of 10 minutes.
+The access token has a lifetime of an hour?
+If so, I am unsure how to refresh it programmatically.

 {% if page.comments %}
 <div id="disqus_thread"></div>